teddygroves/sphincter/docs/tortuosity.md

 appear different for old and adult mice.
 To ascertain the extent and certainty of this contrast we plotted the differences between vessel type effects for old and adult mice in @fig-tortuosity-effects-detail.
-From this plot it is clear that, according to our model there is a pronounced and robust difference, with over 97% probability of each effect being greater for old mice.
+From this plot it is clear that, according to our model, there is a pronounced and robust difference, with over 97% probability of each effect being greater for old mice.

 :::{#fig-tortuosity-effects-detail}